ITISFoundation/osparc-manual-z43/docs/GeneralUsage/adaptscripts.md

     ```
     from z43_scene_viewer import Viewer
     ```
-2. To initialize the project, you must include the following code snippet into the python notebook:
+2. To initialize the project, you must include the following code snippet into the python notebook before you begin setting up the model:
     ```
     if get_app_safe() is None:
     run_application()